 Bob Kahn – 1939

 The electrical engineer’s contributions to computer technology include communication protocols essential to the Internet.
 President Bill Clinton awarded the National Medal of Technology to Kahn and Vinton Cerf in 1997 for founding and developing the Internet.
-Kahn was also present the Presidential Medal of Freedom in 2005 by President George Bush.
+Kahn was also presented the Presidential Medal of Freedom in 2005 by President George Bush.

 Eddie Vedder – 1964